mhogg/pyvxray/README.md

 * Virtual x-rays can only be created for element sets within part instances.
 Assembly element sets (which may contain elements from more than a single part) are currently not supported

+## Installation

+pyvXRAY is an ABAQUS plug-in.
+ABAQUS plug-ins may be installed in several ways.
+Only one of the ways is discussed here.
+For other options the user is referred to the ABAQUS user manuals.

+The ABAQUS GUI is built on Python, and has its own Python installation.
+This Python installation is not the typically Python setup, so some guidance is provided here on how to install pyvXRAY's dependencies.

+####1.
+Installation of pyvXRAY plug-in

+####2.
+Installation of pyvXRAY dependencies

+Currently pyvXRAY has only one dependency that is not part of the ABAQUS Python, which is PIL.
+On Windows it is easist to download and run the binary installers.
+However, ABAQUS python typically does not appear in the list of Python installations, so binary installers often do not work.

 ##Documentation

 The documentation can be found on the project [website](https://code.google.com/p/pyvxray/).